RuoxiSpace/RuoxiSpace.github.io/_posts/2023-03-26-welcome-to-jekyll.markdown

 (1) peaks around year 2008;
 (2) is generally stable from 2003 to 2010 but have a significant increase/decrease before and after the economic crisis.
 Through the above conditions, we screened out 5 types of crimes as follows:
-['PROSTITUTION','ROBBERY','BURGLARY','DRUNKENNESS','DRUG/NARCOTIC']
+['PROSTITUTION', 'ROBBERY', 'BURGLARY', 'DRUNKENNESS', 'DRUG/NARCOTIC']

+![](https://raw.githubusercontent.com/RuoxiSpace/RuoxiSpace.github.io/main/image/figure_6.jpg)
 (Illustration: Annual Quantity Statistics and Monthly Change Curves of the Five Crime Types during 2003-2010)
-![](https://raw.githubusercontent.com/RuoxiSpace/RuoxiSpace.github.io/main/image/figure_6.jpg)

 Based on the sharp decline in the Dow Jones Industrial Average starting in December of 2007 as a sign of the onset of the financial crisis, we plotted the monthly growth rates of the five crimes relative to December 2007 crime numbers.